Do 'dialog' and 'dialogue' mean the same thing? It depends on your editor or which style guide you ask. Here's what Grammar Girl recommends.

-Dialog and Dialogue in British English
+'Dialog' and 'Dialogue' in British English

-Dialog and Dialogue in American English
+'Dialog' and 'Dialogue' in American English

-The Chicago Manual of Style doesn’t specifically recommend one spelling over the other, but it uses the longer spelling throughout its own book.
-My recommendation is to use the longer spelling when you are writing about conversations in a novel or play.
+The Chicago Manual of Style doesn’t specifically recommend one spelling over the other, and it uses the longer spelling throughout its own book, but in an FAQ entry says that the shorter spelling is fine when you’re writing about a dialog box.

 Use 'dialogue' for a conversation and 'dialog' for a digital text-entry box.

 I favor Chicago’s approach in this case, so my recommendation is to use the longer spelling when you are writing about conversations in a novel or play and use the shorter spelling in the phrase “dialog box” since that is what seems to be common in the computer industry.